SMFA Competitions

 Notwithstanding any other provision in these Regulations, the Saskatchewan Music Festival Association’s Board of Directors shall be the final and binding decision-making authority on all matters pertaining to competitions administered by the SMFA.

-From Thursday to Sunday, 435 performances by winners from District Music Festivals across Saskatchewan were heard.
-On Saturday evening, June 4, competitors chosen from each discipline in the 28 years & under division competed in the Grand Awards Competition.
-Prizes of nearly $50,000 were awarded during the weekend’s competitions, the most prestigious being the Garth Beckett/Gustin House Senior Piano Scholarship of $1,500 for the most promising senior piano competitor (awarded to Leah Macfarlane), and the Sister Geraldine Boyle Memorial Gold Award of $1,000 for the most outstanding performance of the Grand Awards Competition (won by Alice Li).
+Prizes of over $35,000 were awarded during the weekend’s competitions, the most prestigious being the Garth Beckett/Gustin House Senior Piano Scholarship of $1,500 for the most promising pianist performing senior level repertoire, and the Sister Geraldine Boyle Memorial Gold Award of $1,500 for the most outstanding performance of the Grand Awards Competition.
 Choral entries were adjudicated by recording and were announced during the Grand Awards Competition.

 SMFA Concerto Competition